jefferyforbes/swe-solutions/mod1/contacts-api/js/README.md

 # README
+This code demonstrates how to use Basic Auth to secure a RESTful service which returns the contacts of the logged in user.
+It uses the Node.js web server, the Express web framework (including Express basicauth support) and SQLite database.

 ## Pre-requisites
 1. Install node.js from https://nodejs.org/en/ (may need to specify version).
 This includes the Node Package Manager (npm) which enables access to software pacakges.